isabella232/data-workbench.en-1/help/home/c-adobe-data-workbench-dashboard/c-dashboards/c-opening-and-viewing-dashboards/c-dashboard-hyperling.md

 ---
 description: The third way that a dashboard can be opened is by using a dashboard’s hyperlink.
-seo-description: The third way that a dashboard can be opened is by using a dashboard’s hyperlink.
-seo-title: Dashboard Hyperlink
 solution: Analytics
 title: Dashboard Hyperlink
 topic: Data workbench